-The risk of insufficient Medicaid reimbursement rates, along with possible initiatives to push residents historically cared for in SNFs to alternative settings, labor shortages in certain areas and limited pandemic support in certain states, may impact us more acutely in states where we have a larger presence.
+The risk of insufficient Medicaid reimbursement rates, along with possible initiatives to push residents historically cared for in SNFs to alternative settings, labor shortages in certain areas and limited regulatory support in certain states, may impact us more acutely in states where we have a larger presence.
 While state reimbursement rates have generally improved over the last several years, reimbursement support is not consistent across states, and it is difficult to assess whether the level of reimbursement support has or will continue to adequately keep pace with increased operator costs.
 We continue to monitor rate adjustment activity, particularly in states in which we have a meaningful presence.

 Medicare.
 On July 31, 2024, CMS issued a final rule regarding the government fiscal year 2025 Medicare payment rates and quality payment programs for SNFs, with aggregate Medicare Part A payments projected to increase by \$1.4 billion, or 4.2%, for fiscal year 2025 compared to fiscal year 2024.
 This estimated reimbursement increase is attributable to a 4.2% net market basket update to the payment rates, which is based on a 3.0% SNF market basket increase plus a 1.7% market basket forecast error adjustment and less a 0.5% productivity adjustment.
 In addition to the payment rate update, CMS stated that it has rebased and revised the SNF market basket to reflect a 2022 base year.
 The annual update is reduced by 2% for SNFs that fail to submit required quality data to CMS under the SNF Quality Reporting Program.
 CMS has indicated that these impact figures did not incorporate the SNF Value-Based Program reductions that are estimated to be \$196.5 million in fiscal year 2025.
-While Medicare reimbursement rate setting, which takes effect annually each October, has historically included forecasted inflationary adjustments, the degree to which those forecasts accurately reflect current inflation rates remains uncertain.
-Additionally, it remains uncertain whether these adjustments will ultimately be offset by non-inflationary factors, including any adjustments related to the impact of various payment models, such as those described below.
+While Medicare reimbursement rate setting, which takes effect annually each October, has historically included forecasted inflationary adjustments, the degree to which those forecasts accurately reflect current expense levels remains uncertain.
+Additionally, it remains uncertain whether these adjustments will ultimately be offset by other factors, including any adjustments related to the impact of various payment models, such as those described below.

+Payments to providers continue to be increasingly tied to quality and efficiency.
+The Patient Driven Payment Model ("PDPM"), which was designed by CMS to improve the incentives to treat the needs of the whole patient, became effective October 1, 2019.
+CMS has stated that it intended PDPM to be revenue-neutral to operators, with future Medicare reimbursement reductions possible if that was not the case.
+In August 2022, CMS issued a final rule providing that, to obtain revenue neutrality, it would utilize a PDPM parity adjustment factor of 4.6% for Medicare payment rates, with a two-year phase-in period that would reduce SNF spending by 2.3%, or approximately \$780 million, in each of fiscal years 2023 and 2024.
 Our operators continue to adapt to the reimbursement changes and other payment reforms resulting from the value-based purchasing programs applicable to SNFs under the 2014 Protecting Access to Medicare Act.
-These reimbursement changes have had and may, together with any further reimbursement changes to the Patient Driven Payment Model ("PDPM") or value-based purchasing models, in the future have an adverse effect on the operations and financial condition of some operators and could adversely impact the ability of operators to meet their obligations to us.
+These reimbursement changes have had and may, together with any further reimbursement changes to the PDPM or value-based purchasing models, in the future have an adverse effect on the operations and financial condition of some of our operators and could adversely impact the ability of our operators to meet their obligations to us.